No. This high school is not associated with the Diocese of Orlando. It is an independent, parent-led high school grounded in the Catholic faith.

 The campus includes several classrooms, a library, and dedicated spaces for science, art, and music.
 Find more details and photos here:

-Chesterton Academy of Orlando is part of the Chesterton Schools Network, a collection of over 50 classical high schools.
+Chesterton Academy of Orlando is part of the Chesterton Schools Network, a collection of over 50 classical high schools, all following the same model and curriculum.

 In 2007, Dale Ahlquist and Tom Bengtson co-founded the first Chesterton Academy high school in Minneapolis, Minnesota.
 Each had young families and were seeking an alternative to the existing high school options available to them.